-Most instructors use the Canvas or the Desire 2 Learn (D2L) course management tools.
+Most instructors use the Canvas course management tools.
 These tools contains course materials, asynchronous discussion, assignments, a grade book, course calendar and other features utilized by the instructors.
 There are no additional fees to access these tools.
 Contact your instructor to determine which course management tool he/she uses if not stated in the course syllabus.
-For more information please consult Canvas or Desire2Learn (D2L) pages.
+For more information please consult the Canvas service page.

 All courses offer the ability to participate from a distance with in-class lectures via Zoom.
 This information will be noted in the course page, or students who wish to participate can ask their instructors for the Zoom ID.
 For more information please consult with the Zoom at CU Boulder page.